Certificate Management

 Step 2

-In the PKI Management window, click the Trustpoints tab.
+In the Public Key Infrastructure (PKI) Management window, click the Trustpoints tab.

 Step 3

-In the Add Trustpoint dialog box, provide the following information:
+In the Add Trustpoint dialog box, provide this information:

 1. In the Label field, enter the RSA key label.